-The concept of discrimination provides an explicit way of thinking about a certain kind of wrong that can be found in virtually every society and era.
+The concept of discrimination provides a way of thinking about a certain kind of wrong that can be found in virtually every society and era.
 The wrong involves a group-based structure that works in combination with relative deprivations built around the structure.
 The deprivations are wrongful because they treat persons as having a degraded moral status, but also because the deprivations tend to make members of the group in question vulnerable to domination and oppression at the hands of those who occupy positions of relative advantage.
 It is true that there has been confusion attending the concept of discrimination, and there will long be debates about the best way to understand and apply it.
-However, the concept of discrimination has proved to be a useful one, at the national and international levels, for representing in thought and combating in action a kind of wrong that is deeply entrenched in human social relations.
+However, the concept has proved to be a useful one for representing in thought and combating in action a kind of wrong that is deeply entrenched in human social relations.

 - Abdulaziz et al. v.
 U.K. European Court of Human Rights, App.
 No. 9214/80; decided 28 May 1985.
 [Available online]

 - Brief of the Philosophy Professors as Amici Curiae in Support of the Employees, Bostock v.
 Clayton County, No. 17-1618.
 2019.
 [Available online]

 - Brown v.
 Board of Education 347 U.S. 483 (1954).
 [Available online]